schneebergerlab/msyd/README.md

 The organisms are given with the name that was specified in the input file to `pansyn call`.

 The ordering is determined by performing single-linkage hierarchical clustering followed by leaf-order optimization (as implemented in `scipy`) according to the amount of shared pairwise pansynteny.
-It is intended for within-species order determination; determining the optimal ordering for a particular region of the genome can be accomplished by filteringt he PFF file using `pansyn view`.
+It is intended for within-species order determination; determining the optimal ordering for a particular region of the genome can be accomplished by filtering the PFF file using `pansyn view`.
 The algorithm may not produce suitable output if used on regions with little synteny.

 ## Example pansyn workflow